 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-Chair and Associate Professor of Communication Studies
+Co-Chair and Associate Professor, Department of Mass Communication and Communication Studies

 Ph.D., Rhetoric, Duquesne University